Frequently Asked Questions

 The chances of getting into the program varies and depends on the characteristics of the applicant pool, such as the number of applicants, their GPA, backgrounds and the number of interviews.

-As a general rule, all prerequisites must be completed by December 31st, 2017.
+As a general rule, all prerequisites must be completed by December 31, 2017.
 In rare instances, an exceptional candidate may be invited for an interview while a course or two are in progress.
-The PA Admissions Committee is solely responsible for making this decision.
+The PA admissions committee is solely responsible for making this decision.
 Candidates in this category will have GPAs above 3.7, meet all or most of the preference items, and have provided exceptional service to CBU or the community.
 There is no guarantee that such candidates will be accepted to the program.

 Can prerequisites be waived?